 When Mary triumphed and set aside the nine-day queen, Lady Jane Grey, she was determined to show her new subjects just who their queen was.
 The people cheered, ecstatic to see the daughter of good king Henry on the throne.
-However, though she meant to do well by her people, lacked the confidence and charisma of her and sister.
-Elizabeth was later able to flaunt her femininity, perhaps even her own notion of her sexuality to inspire and awe her subjects, Mary was more introverted and conservative.
-The people may have been initially happy to have Mary as queen, but she gave them impression of being somewhat aloof, perhaps even uncomfortable in her position, or so it has been suggested.
+However, though she meant to do well by her people, Mary lacked the charm. confidence and charisma of her father and sister.
+Where Elizabeth was later able to flaunt her femininity, perhaps even her own notion of her sexuality to inspire and awe her subjects, Mary was more introverted and conservative.
+The people may have been initially happy to have Mary as queen, but she gave them impression the of being somewhat aloof, perhaps even uncomfortable in her position, or so it has been suggested.
 Though queen regnant, it is likely that Mary shared the contemporary attitude towards a woman's place in society.
-She was certainly more conservative than her grandmother, Isabella of Castile, known for being a woman of incredible courage and charisma.
+She was certainly

+Philip II of Spain by Titian c1550 more conservative than her grandmother, Isabella of Castile, known for being a woman of incredible courage and charisma.